Skip to main content

 "Haven Moon" is a Myst-like exploration game set on the moon of Seleos, where you uncover the secrets of the sole survivor of a destroyed world, Ektor Turren.
 Solve puzzles and discover the story by exploring the abandoned islands and examining curious machinery, all while searching for Turren's treasure and a way back home.
 The gameplay focuses on observation, listening, and problem-solving, with puzzles integrated into the environment.

-• Challenging puzzles that require observation and thought, providing a satisfying experience.
+• Engaging puzzles that require observation and logical thinking, providing a satisfying challenge.

 • The game is relatively short, with a playtime of around 3-5 hours, which may leave players wanting more.